kristinemlarson/gnssrefl/tests/homeworks/homework0.md

 <code>which unxz</code>\
 <code>which uncompress</code>

-If you don't get a response, these dependencies are probably note installed in your path. \
+If you don't get a response, these dependencies are probably not installed in your path. \
 If you're running the docker image, you should get: